A Maple Syrup Contest

 Elementary School, Middle School, & High School

 New in 2020!
 When registering for the contest you will be able to indicate if you would like a Maple Starter Kit.
+The first 120 classrooms to request this resource will receive the starter kit.
 Whether it is your first time participating in the contest, or your fourth year of making syrup, you can ask to receive a FREE Maple Starter Kit, which is a $120 value.
 This kit will include:

 This will provide all the essential items you will need to tap trees and collect sap this year, and many years to come.
 You will only be eligible to receive the full kit once, and will receive a new set of sap bags every year after receiving your kit.